-Teenagers with autism have been found to have a greater risk of low mood and depression than their typically developing peers (De- La- Iglasia et al., 2015).
+Autisitic teenagers have been found to have a greater risk of low mood and depression than their non autistic peers (De- La- Iglasia et al., 2015).

-There may be many reasons for this however, we must be cognisant that teenagers with autism might:
+There may be many reasons for this however, we must be cognisant that autistic teenagers might:

-- Realise that they’re ‘different’ from their peers
+- Realise or feel that they are “different” from their peers

-Signs of low mood and depression in teenagers with autism include:
+Signs of low mood and depression in autistic teenagers may include:

 - Have more frequent or more severe repetitive or compulsive behaviour

-- Start to have, or have more, emotional outbursts or physical or verbal aggressive behaviour
+- Start to have, or have more, emotional stress responses or engage from frequently in physical or verbal aggressive behaviour

 - Start to be, or become more, agitated

-- Start or engage more frequently in self-harm behaviour, such as hand-biting
+- Start or engage more frequently in self-harming behaviour, such as hand-biting

 - Find it harder to do previously mastered everyday things in different situations or environments